Policies and Proceedures

 This commitment is evidence of The Village School Gold Coast’s fulfilment of the requirements of Schedule 1 s.2(7).

-Strategies of Communication and Support
+8. Strategies of Communication and Support

-The Village School Gold Coast is committed to training employees in relation to risks to students and will conduct this training regularly via annual formal training events, informal updates at staff meetings and regular discussions between the principal and the school staff and volunteers.
-This is evidence of fulfilment of the requirements of Schedule 1 s.2(8)(b).
+The Village School Gold Coast is committed to training employees in relation to risks to students and will conduct this training regularly via annual formal training events, informal updates at staff meetings and regular discussions between the principal and the School staff and volunteers; this is evidence of fulfilment of the requirements of Schedule 1 s.2(8)(b).

 Responsibilities